victorlaiyeeteng/ticket-nerd/README.md

 # Ticket Nerd

-Welcome to Ticket Nerd, a microservices project designed to emulate sports ticketing processes.
+Welcome to Ticket Nerd, a microservices project designed to emulate a simplified sports ticketing system.
 This project is built using Java, Spring Boot, MySQL, MongoDB, and managed with Maven.

 ## Overview